instinctive3/instinctive-api/guides/webhooks.md

 ### Test that your endpoint works

-As your webhook endpoint is used asynchronously, its failures may not be obvious to you until it’s too late (e.g., after it’s been disabled).
+As your webhook endpoint is used asynchronously, its failures may not be obvious to you until it’s too late (e.g., after it’s been disabled by us).
 Always test that your endpoint works:

 - Upon initial creation
 - After taking it live